BILLET / HOUSING FAMILY INFORMATION

 - How are players assigned?
 The housing families and the players will each fill out a questionnaire regarding specifics of what they are looking for in this experience.
 The questionnaires, combined with the billet coordinator’s knowledge of each family and player, are used to pair players with families that we believe will be a good fit.

 - What are the rules the players need to follow?
-The Wenatchee Wild (and U18 Wolves) have an extensive rule book for the players to follow with their housing families.
+The Wenatchee Wild (also U18 Wolves and U16 Wilderness) have an extensive rule book for the players to follow with their housing families.
 The players will be expected to follow any additional house/family rules that you have.
 These players are moving away from home and are very serious about pursuing hockey at the higher levels.
 They understand that breaking team rules can significantly hinder their dreams of playing college/professional hockey someday.

 - What are the players’ schedules like?
 The players are kept very busy.
 During a typical weekday, many will attend school full-time (Wenatchee or Eastmont High), then come to the rink for practice, then have study hall or team workout.
 The Wild play games almost every weekend during the season, primarily on weekends, though it may vary.
 The players arrive at the end of August and stay until the end of the hockey season sometime in March, depending on how deep the team advances in the playoffs.
 Some players will go home at the end of the season and some will stay through the school year.
 Some players will go home for a number of days over winter break.